 In the Master of Management in Energy program (MME), you will gain comprehensive knowledge about traditional and renewable energy sources throughout the energy value chain.
 This STEM-designated graduate business degree is strategically designed around the business of energy, with a career-focused curriculum emphasizing financial skills and hands-on experience in our Trading Center.
 You will gain marketable, technical expertise in everything from structure and valuation to financial modeling and risk management, preparing you to move ahead in the energy industry in less time than a traditional energy MBA.

-You can complete your degree on an accelerated schedule in only 10 months, or spread your coursework out over 18 months to allow for a summer internship.
+You can complete your degree on an accelerated schedule in only 10 months, or spread your coursework out over 17 months to allow for a summer internship.
+Classes begin in July.

 Courses will provide you with a complete understanding of the energy value chain and real-world experience through industry-sponsored projects, site visits and hands-on exercises.